List of road routes in South Australia: C routes

 Roads allocated a C route are major collector roads, linking local roads and streets to the arterial road network for inter-state travel.

-While officially gazetted C routes exist in South Australia, these are currently based on existing Victorian C routes terminating in South Australian locations just inside the SA/Vic state border, and do not exist anywhere else in the state.
+While officially gazetted C routes exist in South Australia, these are currently based on past and existing Victorian C routes terminating in South Australian locations just inside the SA/Vic state border, and do not exist anywhere else in the state.